federico-m-stefanini/vineDec/README.md

 # vineDec
-A Bayesian Network to support field decisions
+A Bayesian causal model to support decisions on treatments against Plasmopara viticola (submitted).